apache/hudi/website/blog/2021-08-27-bulk-insert-sort-modes.md

 category: blog
 ---

-Apache Hudi supports an operation called “bulk_insert” in addition to "insert" and "upsert" to ingest data into a hudi table.
+Apache Hudi supports a `bulk_insert` operation called “bulk_insert” in addition to "insert" and "upsert" to ingest data into a hudi table.
 There are different sort modes that one could employ while using bulk_insert operation.
 This blog will talk about different sort modes available out of the box, and how each compares with others.
 <!--truncate-->